sarahparoya/cis3319-lab3/README.md

 # CIS 3319 Lab 3

 ## Languages and Libraries
-- I used Python as my language
+- I used Python as my language.
-- I utilized the socket, DES, and HMAC libraries
+- I utilized the socket, DES, and HMAC, and hashlib libraries.
 ## IDE
-- I used PyCharm as my chosen IDE to code, debug, and run my code
+- I used PyCharm as my chosen IDE to code, debug, and run my code.
 ## How to Run [See Video]
 - To run, you need to have PyCharm, or at least that's how I chose to run my application.